CALL US: (845) 694-4138

 TOP RATED LOCAL® DENTIST

 Do you wish you could have a whole new smile?
 Or maybe you just have one tooth you wish you could just replace.
-With porcelain veneers, you can do either.
-Porcelain veneers can give you an attractive smile, even if you’re looking to correct many complaints at once: discolored teeth, chipped teeth, crooked teeth, and more can call be fixed with porcelain veneers in New City.
-And it only takes one relatively quick procedure.
+With porcelain veneers, you can do either of these.
+Porcelain veneers can give you an attractive smile, even if you’re looking to correct many issues at once: discolored teeth, chipped teeth, crooked teeth, and more can call be fixed with porcelain veneers in New City.
+It only takes one relatively quick procedure.

 The Power of Porcelain